apadebettu/dnspoison-scapy/README.md

 # dnspoison

-*A lightweight DNS cache poisoning tool built with Scapy, designed for educational use and security research.*
+*A lightweight DNS cache poisoning tool built with Scapy*

 ---

 ## Overview

 `dnspoison` captures DNS A record queries on a network interface and injects forged DNS responses to selected target hostnames, aiming to poison the victim's resolver cache.

-This project was developed as part of the **CS 360 (Information Technology)** course at the **University of Massachusetts**.

 ---